-I threw open the folding-doors near by, and, turning upon Turkey and Nippers, exclaimed:
+I threw open the folding-doors near by, and turning upon Turkey and Nippers, exclaimed in an excited manner-

-"Bartleby a second time says, he won't examine his papers.
+"He says, a second time, he won't examine his papers.
 What do you think of it, Turkey?"

 It was afternoon, be it remembered.
-Turkey sat glowing like a brass boiler; his bald head steaming; his hands reeling among his blotted papers.
+Turkey sat glowing like a brass boiler, his bald head steaming, his hands reeling among his blotted papers.